 - I use simple, easy-to-find ingredients that also are dairy-free.

-- You can make these whoopie pies ahead, then fill and assemble them later when you need them.
+- You can make these whoopie pies ahead, then fill them, and assemble them later when you need them.

 If you are like me and you feel the need to hide veggies in other desserts, check out these Paleo Delicata Squash Brownies or this Kabocha Squash Mousse.